-Many parishes are looking for guidance in their efforts to conduct thorough screening and meet the needs of ministry to all the children in the community.
-There is no easy way to screen adolescents.
-In fact, some traditional screening tools will not help when the applicant is an adolescent.
-We cannot conduct civilian criminal background checks on juveniles, for example.
-Even those with convictions are protected from discovery through background checks and the record is wiped clean when the young person turns 18.
+Many parishes are looking for guidance in their efforts to conduct thorough screening and meet the needs of ministry to all the minors in the community.
+There is no easy way to screen minors.
+In fact, some traditional screening tools will not help when the applicant is a minor.
+We cannot conduct civilian criminal background checks on minors, for example.
+Even those with convictions are often protected from discovery through background checks and the record is wiped clean when the person turns 18.

-This means that it is essential that policies be established and enforced that govern the interactions between adolescents and the young people they serve.
-Traditional screening tools including applications, references (perhaps including letters of references from non-related adults who are familiar with the young person's character), and personal interviews are crucial parts to any effective screening process.
+This means that it is essential that policies be established and enforced that govern the interactions between minors and the people they serve.
+Traditional screening tools including applications, references (perhaps including letters of references from non-related adults who are familiar with the minor's character), and personal interviews are crucial parts to any effective screening process.

-Parish policies and procedures must also take into account the limited ability to screen adolescent applicants.
-For example, require that a policy-compliant adult supervise all interactions, programs, and events involving adolescents and younger children.
+Parish policies and procedures must also take into account the limited ability to screen minor applicants.
+For example, require that a policy-compliant adult supervise all interactions, programs, and events involving minors and younger children.
 In addition, maintain a policy similar to the Boy Scouts' "two-deep leadership."
-Within a parish, this means that there be no less than two responsible adult leaders present with young people, and both of them must be compliant with all diocesan policies.
+Within a parish, this means that there be no less than two responsible adult leaders present with minors, and both of them must be compliant with all diocesan policies.

-Establishing policies and going through the traditional application and interview processes can help parishes to establish a responsible process for screening adolescents who are involved in children's ministries.
+Establishing policies and going through the traditional application and interview processes can help parishes to establish a responsible process for screening minors who are involved in children's ministries.